NCIOCPL/ebms/README.md

 CBIIT tiers from the production server.
 The `scripts` directory contains scripts given to CBIIT for deployment of individual releases.

-If at all possible, it is best to be disconnected from the NLM's VPN while working on your local instance of the EBMS.
+If at all possible, it is best to be disconnected from the NIH's VPN while working on your local instance of the EBMS.
 This is particularly true when running `composer`, as that VPN is known to block access to required resources.